Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where the shield fizzle animation played on zerg units with shields.
 - Fixed an issue where Banelings/Volatile Infested would show a buff for a moment before exploding.
 - Fixed an issue where Void Shards/Void Slivers had the attack priority of attacking structures.
+- Fixed an issue where Marine's Combat Shield passive had a missing tooltip.

 yeah.